Updated March 18, 2026

 Frequently Asked Questions About Ibiza

-No. While Spain treats small-amount possession as administrative (not criminal), fines start at €1,000.
-Driving under influence has zero tolerance.
+No. While Spain treats small-amount possession as administrative rather than criminal, fines start at €601 and go up to €30,000.
+Driving under the influence has zero tolerance.
 Non-EU citizens risk deportation proceedings.
+Don't assume Ibiza is a legal free-for-all.

 Also Visiting Nearby...